rstudio/shiny/_includes/tutorial/ui-and-server.md

 ))
 </code></pre>

-The three functions `headerPanel`, `sidebarPanel`, and `mainPanel` define the various regions of the user-interface, which are empty for now save for the title we passed to the header panel.
+The three functions `headerPanel`, `sidebarPanel`, and `mainPanel` define the various regions of the user-interface.
+The application will be called "Miles Per Gallon" so we specify that as the title when we create the header panel.
+The other panels are empty for now.

 Now let's define a skeletal server implementation.
 To do this we call `shinyServer` and pass it a function that accepts two parameters: `input` and `output`: